waddlesplash/haiku-kitchen/docs/design.md

 ### `BuilderManager`
 The `BuilderManager` module runs the TLS server that the builders connect to, as well as verifying the builders' identity, status, metadata (hrev, # of cores, architechture), the HaikuPorts/HaikuPorter trees and conf files on them, and keeping them up-to-date.

+### `RepositoryManager`
+The `RepositoryManager` module enumerates through existing recipes, determines the highest version of that package for each architecture, and then determines which packages need to be (re)built (and the correct dependency order to build them in is).
+It then creates build jobs to build the packages with, and then transfers the packages out of the machine they were built on and into the "packages" folder.

 ### `webApp`
 The web application is not very object-oriented, and is generally simple.
 It communicates with the server via jQuery AJAX JSON GET requests, and uses the JSON resposes of the server (as well as the static page templates) to generate the webpages.